Much has been written to expose Freemasonry, either by researchers or former Masons who are now Christians.

 “I took my obligations from white men, not from negroes.
 When I have to accept negroes as brothers or leave Masonry, I shall leave it” (Delmar Darrah, History and Evolution of Masonry, 1954, 319).

 Quite interesting today, how this same religion has been embraced by blacks.

 “Who Goes There?”

-Masonic initiation is where the mask finally falls off revealing a diabolical side.
-I will be contrasting the initiation rites of Masonry and Wicca (witchcraft) to show you the similarities.
+Masonic initiation is where the mask finally falls off to reveal its diabolic side.
+Here I will be contrasting the initiation rites of Masonry and Wicca to show you their similarities.